 Can stem cells cure PTSD & other injuries?

-One of the more recent developments with stem cell therapy is the ability to repair neuropathic conditions.
+One of the more recent developments in stem cell therapy is the ability to repair neuropathic conditions.
 Neurological damage in the brain can cause mental health issues — including PTSD.
 By removing stem cells from fat and giving the cells IV with special medicine to help them enter the brain, where they can replicate and reproduce healthy cells, stem cell therapy can significantly improve neuropathic conditions.
 The stem cells also communicate with the receptors to reduce swelling and inflammation — two significant symptoms of traumatic brain injuries.

 The same applies to other conditions categorized by nociceptive pain.
 This includes strains, sprains, and other repetitive injuries that occur in training or combat.
 The stem cells are inserted into the knee, ankle, or other targeted areas of the body, and begin providing support and communicating with the pain receptors.
-Read more at our website Stem Cell Therapy for Muscle Injuries.
+Read more at Stem Cell Therapy for Muscle Injuries.

 What to Expect Post-Procedure